geneontology/panther-release-wrangling/README.md

 ### 2.a Relocate annotated PTNs
 Need to know what's changed from the PANTHER side.
 Huaiyu will send two spreadsheets.
 First: is the list of PTNids that have changed families.
-These need to be a) moved from the GAF file in the old family to the GAF file in the new family, and 2) the updated GAFs have to be updated in the SVN repository
+These need to be a) moved from the GAF file in the old family to the GAF file in the new family, and 2) the updated GAFs have to be updated in the SVN repository.
+See liftover code for the java app that does reads and writes the revised GAFs.
+The excel spreadsheet has to be slightly modified as text to be readable.

 ### 2.b Deleted families
 Second: is the list of families that are no longer in PANTHER.
 These need to be moved from the primary paint GAF directory in SVN to the "retired" subdirectory in SVN.
+Likewise in they need to be removed/retired from the data/trees/panther directory on SVN

+## 3. Ensure taxonomic coverage
+Make sure that all the taxa included in this PANTHER release are accounted for by the current taxon checker

+## 4. Run touchup

+## 5. Repair nhx and convert to JSON objects
+Load into GOlr/Amigo

+## 6. All the normal PAINT data handling

+## 7. NEED all current Stanford scripts to be run by Jenkins!!!